SAP/fundamental-tools/abap-api-tools/README.md

 Use `-o` option for output folder other than the default `api`.

-Using `-c` option a path to yaml file with ABAP function modules' names can be provided:
+Using `-c|--catalog` option a path to yaml file with ABAP function modules' names can be provided:

 `my-api.yaml`